ttlion/sdtDBN/README.md

                                                          should be stored.
 ```

-The usage for the arguments not in this list should be checked at the [tDBN webpage](http://josemonteiro.github.io/tDBN/).
+The usage of the arguments not in the previous list should be checked at the [tDBN webpage](http://josemonteiro.github.io/tDBN/).

+# Input files

 ## Input files extension

 All input files must be given as CSV files (comma-separated values).

-## Input files to learn an sdtDBN from data and make inference in it
+## Input files to learn an sdtDBN from data and make inference in the learned sdtDBN

-The sdtDBN program learns DBNs with dynamic and static attributes from observations of the several attributes, finding relations between the proper attributes.
-Then, with an sdtDBN learned, inference can be made, to estimate the values of the attributes in certain timesteps.
+The sdtDBN program learns DBNs with dynamic and static attributes from observations of several attributes, finding the relations that maximize a certain score.
+With an sdtDBN learned, inference can be made, to estimate the values of the attributes in certain timesteps.

 It is presented next the format of the files with observations of dynamic and static attributes and the format of the file with the attributes in which inference should be made.

 At the end of the webpage there are provided some [Illustrative examples][exMenu].
-To get an example of how to learn an sdtDBN from input data check [Example 1][ex1].
-For an example on how to make inference on certain attributes check [Example 2][ex2].
+To get an example about learning an sdtDBN from input data, check [Example 1][ex1].
+For an example on how to make inference on certain attributes, check [Example 2][ex2].
 To see how to estimate a trajectory of all attributes, check [Example 3][ex3].
 To see how to join [Examples 2 and 3][exMenu], check [Example 4][ex4].

 ### Files with observations of dynamic attributes

 All files with dynamic attributes should follow the following format:

-- The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute name together with the proper timestep, in the form "attName__timestep".
+- The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, in the form "attName__timestep".

 - The order of the attributes and timesteps must conform to the following:
   - Each timestep must have all its attributes in consecutive positions
   - The order of the attributes must be the same in all timesteps
-  - Example for two attributes and two timesteps: attNameX__0, attNameY__0, attNameX__1, attNameY__1
+  - Example for two attributes and two timesteps:
+    - attNameX__0, attNameY__0, attNameX__1, attNameY__1

 - In each of the remaining lines, the first position must be the subject identifier and the remaining positions must be the values of the attributes in the respective timesteps, in the order defined in the header line.

 - Missing values should be marked either by not writing anything or by putting "?".

-- An example file with dynamic attributes is presented next.
+An example file with dynamic attributes is presented next.
 In this file, there are 2 attributes and 3 timesteps.
-There are missing values at subject 20 in "attX__2" and at subject 21 in "attY__1".
+There are missing values at **attX\[2\]** of **subject 20** and at **attY\[1\]** of **subject 21**.

 ```
 id,attX__0,attY__0,attX__1,attY__1,attX__2,attY__2